Unity-Technologies/com.unity.multiplayer.docs/versioned_docs/version-1.1.0/installation/migratingfrommlapi.md

 SyncVars have been removed in Netcode.
 Convert your existing SyncVars into [NetworkVariables](../basics/networkvariable).

 ## Remove the Patcher Package
-After you are done upgrading your project, you can remove the Netcode Patcher package from your project in the Unity Package Manager as it is no longer needed.
+After you are done upgrading your project, you can remove the Netcode Patcher package from your project in the Unity Package Manager as it's no longer needed.

 ## Troubleshooting